Catherine22/Algorithm/README.md

   - [MyAVLTree]

-## Classy tree
+## Classy Tree

-### Splay tree
+### Splay Tree
-- Splay tree practices pretty well when recently accessed nodes would be accessed frequently.
+- Splay Tree practices pretty well when recent accessed nodes would be accessed frequently.
-- Splay tree moves the selected node to the root after searching, inserting and removing.
+- Splay Tree moves the selected node to the root after searching, inserting and removing.
 - Splaying the node every two levels (parent and grandparent) makes splaying more efficient then splaying the node every level.
 - [MySplayTree]

->If you want to find out a node in a linked list, it would traverse in order from the beginning.
-It means that your target  which is in the front of the list would be accessed faster, but if you want to read the last node, however.
-You have to wait O(n).
-So what if we move the recently accessed node to the head of the list, we can access the node very quickly.
-That's what Splay tree does.
+>If you want to find out a node in a linked list, it'll traverse in order from the beginning.
+That means your target which is in the front of the list would be accessed faster.
+However, if you want to read the last node, however, it'll take you O(n).
+That why we move recent accessed nodes to the head of the list, we can access them very quickly.

 ### B-Tree
 Every node contains more than two keys and branches, it seems like a binary tree merges some of its nodes into a super node and that's why B-tree looks flatter and wider.